Dmytro1991ua/Dice_Game/README.md

 4. The player can choose to 'Hold', which means that his ROUND score gets added to his GLOBAL score.
 After that, it's the next player's turn.
 5. The first player to reach 100 points on GLOBAL score wins the game.

-Stack of technologies which were used to develop a particular project: **HTML/HTML5, CSS3, BEM, JS.**
+Stack of technologies which were used to develop a particular project: **HTML/HTML5, CSS3, JS.**

 A link on GitHub pages - https://dmytro1991ua.github.io/Dice_Game/